FabricMC/yarn/CONVENTIONS.md

 Don't name methods based on implementation details.
 Names should describe what methods do, now how they work.

 Avoid including Java-related information in names.
-For example, don't prefix class names with `I`, `Enum`, or `Abstract` and don't prefix methods with `private`.
+For example, don't prefix class names with `I`, or `Enum` and don't prefix methods with `private`.
 Instead, try to find meaningful names to describe differences between classes.
 In the case of abstract classes, this may involve renaming subclasses to more specific names.